Processing claims for Age Pension and Pension Bonus 065-03030050

 |

-Initial outcome + Read more ...
-Check outcome of claim on the Assessment Result (AR) screen and make sure the provisional data contains the expected results.
-Will the Age Pension claim be rejected?
+Check results + Read more ...
+Check outcome of claim on the AR screen and make sure the provisional data matches the expected results.
+Check income and asset details from relevant Date of Events (DOV) on the following screens.

 |